What's New?

 [P] = edit or add photos

-A Locost in its natural habitat--on the edge of the desert east of the Sierra Nevada mountains, chock full of camping gear and headed for Las Vegas.
+A Locost in its natural habitat—on the edge of the desert east of the Sierra Nevada mountains, chock full of camping gear and headed for Las Vegas.
+This is MAX, our high mileage multifuel street racer, on its way to win Escape from Berkeley.
+Click the pic to read more.

-This is MAX, which stands for Mother's Automotive eXperiment.
-No, we're not done with it.
-It needs a streamlined body, for one thing, since we're shooting for 100 miles per gallon.
-The engine is a turbocharged 1100cc Kubota diesel, and and even sans streamlining MAX is surprisingly peppy.
+The car in the photos above is MAX, which stands for Mother's Automotive eXperiment.
+No, we're not done with it yet, for 2012 it's getting a roll cage and a removable top.
+The engine is a turbocharged 1100cc Kubota diesel, and and even sans streamlining MAX was surprisingly peppy.
 Peppy enough to win the inaugural Escape from Berkeley race in October '08 (Berkeley to Las Vegas without petroleum fuel) thanks to good performance, great mileage, and the ability to run on cooking oil straight out of the bottle.
-We intend to run the same team in April 2010, when Escape from Berkeley will take us from Berkeley to Mexico; Yours Truly behind the wheel and Sharon Wescott behind the map...unless by some fluke we get a diesel motorcycle whipped together for Sharon, in which case we'll be calling for volunteers in the right seat.
-Click here to read all about the MAX project or here to just read about MAX this year.
+We'd planned to run the same team (Yours Truly behind the wheel and Sharon Wescott behind the map) in some other events but Sharon passed away so for future rally competitions, we'll be calling for volunteers in the right seat.

 Meanwhile, we build and distribute a variety of Locost and Haynes Roadster chassis components and fiberglass body parts, and design new devices and techniques to improve the breed.
 MAX is a bit unusual, most of our users are making serious high performance cars with 5 to 10 times MAX's horsepower, it all depends on what you want and we're here to help you make a car that meets your particular goals.